G4l43r/lpthw-cn/ex4.rst

 .. note::

     The ``_`` in ``space_in_a_car`` is called an underscore character.
-Find out how to type it if you don't already know.
+Find out how to type it if you do not already know.
 We use this character a lot to put an imaginary space between words in variable names.

 What You Should See